-PILLAR 1.
 Interpretation and Technique

-The courses clustered under ‘Interpretation and Technique’ provide students with specialised technical skills and knowledge, explicitly geared towards professional practice.
-The focus on particular repertoire depends on the coming project, visiting master, etc. Certain courses are exclusive to singers or repetiteurs.
+‘Interpretation and Technique’ courses provide students with specialised technical skills and knowledge, specifically aimed at professional practice.
+Any particular repertoire focus depends on coming projects, visiting masters, etc.

-By covering a thorough study of both the text and the music and the link between them, the repertoire is analysed in detail.
-Translation, pronunciation, meaning, dynamics, expression marks, phrasing, intonation, vibrato, rhythm and many other components are brought together to explore and discover the most interesting interpretation possible.
-In addition to this, the differences of styles are discussed.
-The focus is always on how to communicate well to an audience.
+The main goal of the coaching sessions is to foster and explore imagination, interpretation and communication.
+The repertoire is analysed in detail, through in-depth study of both text and music, and the relationship between these.
+Translation, pronunciation, meaning, dynamics, expression marks, phrasing, intonation, vibrato, rhythm and many other components are discussed and brought together to arrive at interesting interpretations.
+In addition, the differences of styles are studied.
+The focus is always on how to communicate all of this well to an audience.

 Italian Language Coaching